loot-midget/backup_motherfucker/README.md

 - go to https://www.python.org/downloads/
 - download and install bundle for your system
-- check version by running command `python3 -V`
+- check version by running command `python -V`

 ### 2. download source code